6 Best Pickleball Paddles for Beginners

 The prices of pickleball paddles vary from around $10 to $200.
 And while it can be tempting to purchase a more expensive model (in the hopes of higher quality), it makes sense to purchase a fairly cheap beginner pickleball paddle.

-As a beginner, you lack the skill to effectively use more advanced paddles.
+As a beginner, you lack the skill to use more advanced paddles effectively.
 And who knows, you may grow bored of the sport after a while, leaving you more out of pocket.
-We recommend spending around $30-$60 for a great starter paddle.
-You can help bring down your cost per paddle by purchasing a pickleball paddle set.
+We recommend spending around $30-$70 for a great starter paddle.
+You can help reduce your paddle cost by purchasing a pickleball paddle set.

 Weight